St Paul’s Cathedral is undoubtedly one of the most famous sights you’ll come across in London.

 Are you up for some adventure?
 Buy the London Outdoor Escape Game: The Great Fire ticket and follow the path of the 1666 Great Fire of London that razed some of the city’s most iconic attractions to ashes.
 Unlock clues and solve puzzles on your phone while reenacting the story of amateur fireman Gregory Grail on this self-guided tour.

-St Paul’s Cathedral sits on Ludgate Hill, the highest point of London city.
+St. Paul’s Cathedral sits on Ludgate Hill, the highest point in London.

 Address: St. Paul’s Churchyard, London EC4M 8AD, UK.
 Get directions.